-Complications are rare, but occasionally excess mucus will block the Eustachian tubes and cause an ear infection.
+Complications are rare, but occasionally excess mucus will block the eustachian tubes and cause an ear infection.
 It can also plug up the nasal passages, leading to a sinus infection.
 Postnasal drip occurs when mucus drains down your throat; this can cause a cough that worsens when you are lying down at night.
-You should see a doctor if symptoms persist longer than 10 days, are accompanied by a high fever, or your discharge is greenish or contains blood.
+You should see a doctor if symptoms persist longer than 10 days or are accompanied by a high fever, or if your discharge is greenish or contains blood.

 Treating a Runny Nose